ogud/DS-Maintain/CDS-maintain.md

 ## Removing DS

-This document introduces the delete option for both CDS and CDNSKEY to allow a child to signal the parent to turn off DNSSEC.
+This document introduces the delete option for both CDS and CDNSKEY, allowing a child to signal to the parent to turn off DNSSEC.
 When a domain is moved from one DNS operator to another one, sometimes it is necessary to turn off DNSSEC to facilitate the change of DNS operator.
 Common scenarios include:
 {style="format %d"}
+1. alternative to doing a proper DNSSEC algorithm rollover due to some limitations.
-1. moving from a DNSSEC operator to a non-DNSSEC capable one or one that does not support the same algorithms as the old one.
+2. moving from a DNSSEC operator to a non-DNSSEC capable one.
-2. moving to one that cannot/does-not-want to do a proper DNSSEC rollover.
+3. moving to one that cannot/does-not-want to do a proper DNSSEC rollover.
-3. the domain holder does not want DNSSEC.
 4. when moving between two DNS operators that use disjoint sets of algorithms to sign the zone, thus algorithm roll can not be performed.
+5. the domain holder does not want DNSSEC anymore.

-The lack of a "remove my DNSSEC" option is cited as a reason why DNSSEC cannot be deployed.
+The lack of a "remove my DNSSEC" option is cited as a reason why DNSSEC cannot be deployed, as this is seen as an operational risk.

 Turing off DNSSEC reduces the security of the domain and thus should only be done carefully, and that decision should be fully under the